Your Ultimate Guide to Exploring Panglao and Bohol, Philippines

 Staying at Natura Vista really made my trip to Bohol special, and I highly recommend them.
-It’s also a fifteen minute walk from the caves mentioned above; it’s a delight to have so many options within walking distance.
-They also offer on-site bike rental, a lovely restaurant (the omelettes were amazing), and they can book a massage for you.
+It’s also a fifteen-minute walk from the caves mentioned above; it’s a delight to have so many options within walking distance.
+They also offer on-site bike rental, a lovely restaurant (the omelettes were amazing), and they can book am on-site massage for you.
 (They’re cheaper than the Mithi ones).

 Bohol Bee Farm